Listen Transcript Share this on:

 13:18

-And that’s really what attracted us to the idea of franchises still being able to have an opinion, to do make decisions for our business, even though it is a business.
+Still being able to have an opinion, to do make decisions for our business, even though it is a business.
 Does that make sense?
 So we heard about Tuffy, and they invited us for what’s called a Discovery Day.
 They said we would be there all day, and then they would let us know if they accepted us.
 So were kind of interviewing each other.
+Yeah, and that’s fair.

-Yes.
-And that’s fair.
 I mean, that’s what we all do in life anyway, right?

 13:51